sergei-mironov/litrepl/docs/development.md

 ### Testing

-The `runtests.sh` script runs all tests by default, but accepts command-line arguments for running specific tests.
+The [sh/runtests.sh](static/runtests.sh) script runs all tests by default, but accepts command-line arguments for running specific tests.
 Note, that Litrepl distinguishes the Python interpreter use to run the `litrepl` script (`-p` argument) from the Python interpreters used to run the code sections (`-i` argument).
-By default, `./runtest.sh` runs the litrepl script with the `python` interpreter (whatever it is, leaving the OS to decide) and iterates over all visible Python interpreters for running code sections.
+By default, `runtest.sh` runs the litrepl script with the `python` interpreter (whatever it is, leaving the OS to decide) and iterates over all visible Python interpreters for running code sections.

 <!--